DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-22-review-of-provider-emails.md

 We’ll consider whether it’s useful and if we should provide the location.

+The email is also sent the next time a user signs in after 6 months has passed.
+We’ll consider whether the current wording is misleading in this case.

 ### Highlighting certain details using inset text

 We’ll consider if it would be useful to use inset text to highlight details that are different across emails of the same type.

 ### Sign in page when DfE Sign-in is unavailable

 The sign in page currently mentions ‘login’ instead of ‘sign in’.
-We’ll make this consistent with the email users receive when they sign in when DfE Sign-in is unavailable.
+We’ll make this consistent with the email which users receive when DfE Sign-in is unavailable.

 We’ll also add a referrer to the link so that users are redirected correctly.